 Now that you have called ahead, our staff is prepared and expecting you.
 You will be met by the reception staff or members of our medical team.

 Your pet will immediately be triaged, and depending on their condition, you and your pet will either be seen by one of our veterinarians in an examination room or in the event of a potentially life-threatening emergency your pet will be immediately taken to our treatment area to be assessed by our emergency medical team.

 Pets with a life-threatening situation will be treated immediately.
 However, your wait time may be lengthy if we have other pets that are in need of critical emergency care before you arrive.
 Please call ahead so we can provide you with an estimate of wait time.

 The examination fee for an emergency is $150.
 Your pet's treatment plan and cost of care will be discussed with you after your pet's initial exam.

 We encourage you to ask questions and talk with our staff about visiting your pet if hospitalized.
 We have regular visiting hours each day, but we will work with you if these times are not convenient so that you and your family can visit with your pet.

-Bishop Ranch Veterinary Center & Urgent Care is a member of the Veterinary Emergency and Critical Care Society.
-We are equipped to handle any emergency, 7 days a week.
+We are equipped to handle any emergency, 7 days a week during business hours.
 If your pet is already a patient of our general practice, their complete electronic veterinary medical records will be immediately available to our doctors, allowing for complete continuity of care for your pet, including during emergencies.

 Below are some of our emergency and urgent care services: